creativescala/creative-scala/src/pages/recursion/natural-numbers.md

 3 = 1 + 2 = 1 + (1 + 1) = 1 + (1 + (1 + 0))

-We use the recursive rule to expand the equation, until we cannot use it any more.
+We use the recursive rule to expand the equation until we cannot use it any more.
 We then use the base case to stop the recursion.

 ## Structural Recursion